 One factor that can complicate devotion to St. Joseph is his silence.
 There are a handful of references to him in Scripture, but he himself never speaks.

-Then, just a few years later, in 1889, Pope Leo XIII devoted an encyclical to him.
+Just a few years after that declaration, in 1889, Pope Leo XIII devoted an encyclical to him.
 (I always love reading old documents of the Church.
 Imagine what the poor pontiff would think if he were alive today, since in 1889 he had this to say: “We see faith, the root of all the Christian virtues, lessening in many souls; we see charity growing cold; the young generation daily growing in depravity of morals and views; the Church of Jesus Christ attacked on every side by open force or by craft …”)

 On the 100th anniversary of that document, Pope St. John Paul II offered an apostolic exhortation on St. Joseph, which includes a mini-reflection on eight key moments in Jesus’ life when Joseph was the protagonist.
 These could serve as mysteries of a “Joseph rosary”: the census, the birth, the circumcision, conferral of the name, presentation in the temple, flight into Egypt, Jesus’ stay in the temple and the support and education of Jesus in Nazareth.